syl20bnr/spacemacs/README.md

 - **Lower the risk of RSI**, your hands will thank `Spacemacs`.

 - **Community driven configuration** based on a configuration layer system *(work in progress)*.
-Contribute your own personal layer to the trunk and everybody can use it.
+Contribute your own personal layer upstream and everybody can use it.

 - **Minimalistic UI**, keep your available screen space for what matters: